aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-11-akka-actors-2.md

 }
 ```

-I first introduced variables, because for most people at first, it's hard to pass the state via behaviour.
+I first introduced variables, because for most people at first, it's hard to pass the state via behavior.
 It will take some time till you get used to it, I also had a problem to fully understand this pattern.

 Let's review the rest of the *Master Actors* code: